-Light: Pings do well with moderately-bright light.
+Pings do well with moderately-bright light.
 Near an East or west window where they get direct sun for the early or late hours of the day.
 Direct sun in mid-day may be too hot and could scorch the leaves.

 They also do very well under LED grow lights where the light intensity is more consistent throughout the day.
-If you’re using LED lights – opt for about 18-24w of LED light per square foot at about 12″ from the light.
+If you’re using LED lights, opt for about 18-24w of LED light per square foot at about 12″ from the light.
 If the plants are closer to the light, opt for lower wattage (12-18w); and if they’re further, opt for higher wattage because you’ll lose light intensity to dispersion.

 There are three ways to propagate butterworts: by vegetative cloning with “leaf pullings”, by division, or by seed.
-All three are fairly easy to do; however, leaf pullings tend to grow a little faster than seedlings and divisions should only be taken in late spring after flowering is complete and the plants have naturally split into multiple new rosettes.
+All three are fairly easy to do; however, leaf pullings tend to grow a little faster than seedlings and divisions of the plant should only be taken in late spring after flowering is complete and the plants have naturally split into multiple new rosettes.
 Be aware: seed-produced plants will have more variability than the cloned leaf pullings (which would be identical to the parent plant they came from).

-When pings are very happy and established, they will flower in the spring and at the same time, with the new buds, the rosette will split into 2 or more new rosettes.
-After flowering is done, and as the rosettes start to produce their own set of leaves, you can simply unpot and divide them.
+When pings are very happy and established, they will flower in the spring and at the same time, with the new buds, the rosette will often split into 2 or more new rosettes.
+After flowering is complete, and as the rosettes start to produce their own set of leaves, you can simply unpot and divide them.
 I have learned the hard way that if you do this too early…you can pull all the leaves off a rosette and not divide the plant at all.
 It may be better to use a sharp knife and cut the pup away from the main mother but make sure it’s big enough to do so.
 These divisions will be clones of the parent plant and will be identical to your original butterwort.